asoffer/Icarus/docs/tour.md

 ## Arrays

-Arrays are contiguous, fixed-size chunks of memory that hold data all of the same type.
-The type of an array is written `[N; T]` where `T` is the type of data held in the array, and `N` is the length of the array.
+Arrays are contiguous, fixed-size blocks of memory that hold data all of the same type.
+The type of an array [is written](design) `[N; T]` where `T` is the type of data held in the array, and `N` is the length of the array.
 Arrays can be constructed with a comma-separated list of values surrounded by square brackets.

 ```
 a: [3; i64] = [1, 4, 9]